SNU-VGILab/InstantDrag/README.md

 ```
 ### Disclaimer

 - Our **base** models are **solely** trained on real-world talking head (facial) videos, with a focus on achieving **fast fine-grained facial editing w/o metadata**.
-The preliminary signs of generalizability in other types of scenes, without fine-tuning should be considered more of an experimental byproduct and may not perform well in many cases.
+The preliminary signs of generalizability in other types of scenes, without fine-tuning, should be considered more of an experimental byproduct and may not perform well in many cases.
 Please check the Appendix A of our paper for more information.
 - This is a research project, **NOT** a commercial product.
 Use at your own risk.

 ### Usage Instructions & Tips